What are the Best Digital Nomad Family Destinations in 2026?

 - Languages spoken: Thai is the primary language, but English is commonly spoken in tourist areas and by the expat community.

-I’ve put together a list of our favorite family activities in Chiang Mai right here.
+I put our favourite family activities in Chiang Mai right here.

-Chiang Mai is considered one of Thailand’s safest cities.
-Violent crime is very rare, and the city is welcoming to expats and tourists.
-Road accidents, especially involving scooters, and petty theft in crowded areas are the biggest concerns.
-The healthcare system is excellent, with many top-notch private hospitals available.
+Chiang Mai is known as one of the safest cities in Thailand.
+Violent crime is very rare, and the city feels welcoming for expats and tourists.
+The biggest things to watch are scooter accidents and petty theft in busy areas.
+Healthcare is excellent with many good private hospitals.

 Cost of Living in Chiang Mai